Family reunification parole processes

-The family reunification parole program allows family members with approved visa applications to come to the U.S. with parole status.
+The family reunification parole processes allows family members with approved visa applications to come to the U.S. with parole status.
 The U.S. invites certain U.S. citizens and lawful permanent residents (LPRs) to apply for their family members.
+Learn about the process.

-This is only for those who already have an approved Form I-130 and are still waiting for their immigrant visa
+This program is only for people who already have an approved Form I-130 and are still waiting for their immigrant visa.
+It is for people from Columbia, Cuba, Ecuador, El Salvador, Guatemala, Haiti, and Honduras.
+It was recently expanded to help reduce the visa backlog for these countries.

 Under this program, family members are paroled into the United States on a case-by-case basis.
 Parole allows your family to be in the U.S. legally and apply to work in the United States.
 It is not a permanent legal status.
 The initial period of parole is for 3 years.